 The National Research Programme “Big Data” (NRP 75) dealt with challenges about information technology and raised societal questions related to the large amounts of data.

 Data has been termed “the new oil”.
 The idea being that data is an indispensable resource that will serve the role that oil served in the 1900s.
 Data is viewed as an immensely valuable, but yet relatively untapped resource.

 Public institutions and businesses can benefit substantially from the ability to base their functioning on these large amounts of data.
 However, the vast and increasing volumes of data render state-of-the-art solutions in computing ineffective and call for novel solutions that are capable of contending with the specific challenges of big data.

 The projects of NRP 75 have developed new technologies able to capitalize on the large amounts of data, e.g. by developing computing infrastructures capable of making effective use of big data, machine learning algorithms to analyse it as well as new security standards.

 In June 2015, the Swiss National Science Foundation was mandated by the Federal Council to carry out NRP 75 Big Data.
 The research projects have been realised between 2017 and 2021.
+The programme résumé has been published in March 2023.
 The overall funding was CHF 25 million.